skoleapp/skole-frontend/markdown/en/privacy.md

 When you use the service with a registered account we collect and process your:

 - Actions that you do in the application and timestamps of them.
-This includes for example the comments you have made and the images you have uploaded.
+This includes for example the comments you have made and the content you have uploaded.
-- Optional additional information that you have added to your user profile, such as your avatar and title.
+- Optional additional information that you have added to your user profile, such as your avatar, title, and bio.

 In addition, some basic request information (e.g. IP-addresses, access times, and user agents) might be collected by us or our hosting provider.